| Real Name | Leon David Black |

 - Wondering what Leon Black's real name is?
 Leon Black's real name is Leon David Black

-- What does Leon Black do?
-Leon Black's job is being a(n) Businessman, Founder of Apollo Management
+- Leon Black works as a(n) Businessman, Founder of Apollo Management

 - Leon Black celebrates their birthday on 7-31

-- What is Leon Black's age?
+- How old is Leon Black?
 Leon Black is 75 years old

 - Is Leon Black single or married?
 Leon Black is Married (Debra Ressler)!

-- Which college/university did Leon Black go to?
-Leon Black went to Dartmouth College, Harvard Business School
+- Which school did Leon Black go to?
+Leon Black attended Dartmouth College, Harvard Business School

 - Leon Black has 4 kids

-- Leon Black childrens names are Judy Black Nadler and Leon Black.
+- Leon Black's kids are Judy Black Nadler and Leon Black.

 FAQ